 I was a few blocks from work, stopped at the traffic light at the intersection of Wilson Dam Road and Avalon Avenue, listening to the radio when they broke the news that a plane had flown into the North Twin Tower of the World Trade Center.
 In my mind, a small four-seater had somehow managed to hit the building, and that the folks on the small plane surely didn’t survive.

 Shortly after I arrived at my desk, my husband called and said two planes had flown into the Twin Towers.
-I argued a little with him, refusing to believe, but fearful that it was true, that there were two jets instead of one small plane.
-By then, co-workers were gathering into the conference room, glued to the TV; I joined them.
+I argued a little with him, refusing to believe that there were two jets instead of one small plane.
+By then, co-workers were gathering in the conference room, glued to the TV.
+I joined them.
 I remember a feeling of sheer helplessness and terror as I learned that yet another plane had flown into the Pentagon.
 I went back to my office, shut the door, and tried to pray.
-I remember being just frantic enough to only be able to pace back and forth saying, “Jesus.
+I remember being frantic and only able to pace back and forth saying, “Jesus.
 Jesus.
-Jesus…” Going back to the conference room, I watched in horror with my co-workers as the South Tower collapsed.
+Jesus…” Back in the conference room, I watched in horror with my co-workers as the South Tower collapsed.
 I asked the others in the room if the people in the tower would have had time to get out.
 They sadly told me what I didn’t want to hear…they wouldn’t have had time.
 I learned later that yet another plane had crashed in Pennsylvania, not yet knowing of the heroic efforts of the passengers on board that flight.

 Sept 11, 2001, was the first day I remember ever hearing the name, “Osama Bin Laden.”
 Even now, these many years later, the term “9/11” conjures up the same event for most everyone, though varying emotions are attached to the memories what transpired that day.
 But for a brief period of time, America showed solidarity.
 Party lines were crossed, reporters openly wept, God was in our lives, the Bible had a place in our conversation, Old Glory was proudly flown.
 For a fleeting moment, we came together, stopped criticizing those who believed differently; we shared tender moments with complete strangers; having no words, yet understanding the silence of what we each couldn’t say.